 Designing effective or optimal CFP policies is challenging.
 The main lessons from Australia's experience I would argue are: (1) the inadequacy (albeit importance) of a DEA approach; (2) the importance of establishing a clear demarcation line between prudentially regulated institutions and products (where government support is expected) and the remainder of the financial sector where caveat emptor is the dominant principle.
-The challenges however are that (1) prudential regulation occurs also for financial stability reasons and may potentially lead to a wider range of products than desired being captured within that boundary, and (2) establishing a suitable set of CFP arrangements outside that boundary which reflect imperfect information, behavioural biases, and realistic assumptions about financial literacy is difficult.
+The challenges however are that (1) prudential regulation occurs also for financial stability reasons and may potentially lead to a wider range of products than desired being captured within that boundary, and (2) establishing a suitable set of CFP arrangements outside that boundary which reflect imperfect information, behavioural biases, realistic assumptions about financial literacy, and legal and cultural underpinnings of behaviour, is difficult.